juanserra/ethanol/README.md

 Installation
 ============

+Ethanol requires Fuel core and orm 1.5/develop or better.

 Simply copy the package to your packages folder and add the following to your app config file to ensure Ethanol is loaded.